Samuel Gelbart, MD | Barry Kerman, MD | Ahgee Guo, OD | Reshma Shah, OD

 Dr. Barry Kerman

-Dr. Kerman has been a faculty member at the Jules Stein Eye Institute for 20 years, and in 1995, he was appointed Clinical Professor of Ophthalmology.
+Dr. Kerman has been a faculty member at Jules Stein Eye Institute for over 20 years, and in 1995 he was appointment Clinical Professor of Ophthalmology.
 He is past Chief of Ophthalmology at Century City Hospital and Harbor-UCLA Medical Center.
-Prominent medical journals such as Ophthalmology and The American Journal of Ophthalmology routinely ask Dr. Kerman to review articles by other authors for possible publication.
+He has been a peer reviewer for prominent medical journals such as Ophthalmology and the American Journal of Ophthalmology.

 Dr. Kerman practiced in the Century City area of Los Angeles for the first 20 years of his professional career.
 With a lifelong passion for teaching and training the next generation of young ophthalmologists in the most modern medical and surgical ophthalmological techniques, Dr. Kerman maintained an academic affiliation with the Jules Stein Eye Institute, and, in 1995, was appointed Clinical Professor of Ophthalmology at the UCLA School of Medicine.
 Dr.Kerman moved to San Francisco in 2000, and, since 2005, has continued his love of teaching by instructing resident physicians in cataract and intraocular lens surgery at California Pacific Medical Center.